Elizabeth Ramquist, Ph.D., PMH-C

-Dr. Elizabeth Ramquist specializes in treating adults and adolescents who want to pursue a life of health and psychological wellness.
-In addition to working with people who desire internal and relational growth, for the past 15 years Dr. Ramquist has been working with people who experienced trauma in their childhood or more recently as adults.
-She is a Clinical Psychologist in California and Indiana and a member of the American Psychological Association, Division 56: Trauma Psychology.
+Dr. Elizabeth Ramquist specializes in treating adults and older adolescents who want to pursue a life of health and psychological wellness.
+For the past 15 years Dr. Ramquist has been working with people who experienced trauma in their childhood or more recently as adults.
+She is a Clinical Psychologist in California and Indiana, a member of the American Psychological Association, Division 56: Trauma Psychology, and a member of the Fire Service Psychology Association.

 Dr. Ramquist completed her predoctoral training in PTSD at the VA.
 There, she worked with combat veterans from the Vietnam conflict, Operation Iraqi Freedom, and Operation Enduring Freedom.
 She went on to practice as a Staff Psychologist at the University of Notre Dame, providing treatment to individuals with a breadth of concerns, including those who experienced war trauma, traumatic death of a loved one, sexual and physical violence, and childhood abuse and neglect.